 In high-tech, understanding your audience determines the iteration of the content and the format by which that content should be consumed across the multiple personas as opposed to serving as sales enablement (do you see the difference in where the focus lies?).
-You must understand that the decision maker (like the C-suite) usually wants to consume the business impact and the financial/efficiency improvements that are a result of selecting your product, BUT they are not usually the ones doing the research.
+You must understand that the decision-maker (like the C-suite) usually wants to consume the business impact and the financial/efficiency improvements that are a result of selecting your product, BUT they are not usually the ones doing the research.

 2. See How Your Audience Consumes Content

 Now that you know who you’re talking to and how they speak, determine the way they feed on knowledge.
 In the mid-level manager arena, are they overwhelmed?
-If so, does it make sense to give them a 5 page case study or an hour-long webinar?
+If so, does it make sense to give them a 5-page case study or an hour-long webinar?
 How about an animated infographic with a bulleted transcript for more technical and detailed information?
 Now that you have gotten their attention, why wouldn’t you follow up with an opportunity to enable them with a piece of content that they can send up the chain of command to influence those who authorize the budgets in a pdf?
 Not the printer-friendly crowd?
 Opt for a shareable link that automates the send and also captures the referral.

 The key here is to leverage the knowledge you gain in understanding who the audience is to determine how they research your software/hardware more than just the request for a demo.
 Know how much time they have.
 Know how technical you should get with your details.
 Know how to capture their attention and who they trust.
 Most importantly, know when to shut up!
-The best salespeople close sales after the person before them has all the information they need to make the decision, but also has the people around them building their trust and credibility to be able to close that deal.
+The best salespeople close sales after the person before them has all the information they need to make the decision but also have the people around them building their trust and credibility to be able to close that deal.
 Recognize that the more you enable someone else, the more you likely will have another salesperson inside an organization working on your behalf – so give them the consumables they need for themselves and those to whom they need to champion your products.

 3. Give Them What They Want

-In marketing, we refer to this as their decision process, buyer’s journey, content track, and a myriad of other names – the one key part is that we know how the prospective clients usually navigates to a decision.
+In marketing, we refer to this as their decision process, buyer’s journey, content track, and a myriad of other names – the one key part is that we know how the prospective clients usually navigate to a decision.
 So why aren’t we giving them the tools necessary to step them through that process?
 If you know that 75% of your clients progressed from your blog post to a product page and downloaded a spec sheet, then stop requiring them to do that navigation!
 Put a link to download the spec sheet right next to the blog post, and a link to subscribe to a newsletter so you can keep them updated on product developments.